thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 >
 > -- Thompson, Organizations in Action, 1967, p.
 20-22, Chapter 2 (Rationality in Organizations)

-Yet, at the boundaries, the organisation must adapt to and respond to changes in the environment.
+Yet, at the boundaries, the organisation must adapt and respond to changes in the environment.
 Therefore, it has to be open to environmental signals.
 As such, at its boundaries, it is an open system.
-To do this, the organisation creates "boundary-spanning units" to absorb and buffer external shock waves.
+To do this, the organisation creates "boundary-spanning units" to absorb and buffer external influences.
 This means having decoupled architectures and product managers who filter out market noise, acting as shock absorbers through short iterations and continuous discovery.
 Organisational design becomes an exercise in placing boundaries to minimise the cost of coordination under environmental uncertainty.

 > The crucial problem for boundary-spanning units [...] is [...] adjustment to constraints and contingencies not controlled by the organization — [...] exogenous variables.
 >